Recommended Resources

 404 Media

 At a time when major media outlets follow the general hype cycle and place too much unearned trust in tech companies and CEOs, independent and critical tech journalism is essential.
-404 Media, as of writing this, is one of the good ones.
+404 Media, as of this writing, is one of the good ones.